QAnon: Identity of Q

-The Q persona was that of a well-connected individual with access to highly sensitive government information, who put themself at risk by dispensing their knowledge to 4chan, then 8chan/8kun users.
+The Q persona is claimed to be that of a well-connected individual with access to highly sensitive government information, who put themself at risk by disclosing the information online.
 Q used a calm, authoritative tone, rarely interacted with other posters, and never argued with those who disagreed with their claims.
-In 2021, Bellingcat analyzed several little-known posts published by Q during the days that followed the first "drops": while containing text identical to later messages unambiguously authored by Q, these also showed Q being "out of character" and behaving in a manner similar to 4chan's other anonymous posters.
+In 2021, Bellingcat analyzed several little-known posts published by Q during the days that followed the first "drops".
+While containing text identical to later messages unambiguously authored by Q, these also showed Q being "out of character" and behaving in a manner similar to 4chan's other anonymous posters.
 Bellingcats theory is that the author of these messages had not yet perfected the Q persona and was still settling into the voice of their online alter ego, which implies that Q was originally one 4chan poster among many instead of a powerful government insider.

+Q's motives and identity have been the subject of much speculation and assumptions, both among QAnon followers and critics.
+Hypotheses on Q's identity have included a military intelligence officer, a Trump administration insider, but also public figures such as Michael Flynn, Stephen Miller, or Trump himself.
+In 2018, during the early days of QAnon, it was speculated that Q could be the puzzle organization Cicada 3301 creating the movement as a form of live action role-playing game, or a left-wing artist collective (emulating another collective, Luther Blissett, that authored a novel titled Q) playing an elaborate prank on right-wing online culture.

-Multiple individuals
+Multiple people

 By 2020, it became accepted among researchers that the pseudonymous entity known as Q has been controlled by multiple people in cooperation.
 A stylometric analysis has suggested that two people likely wrote Q's posts, and that their "distinct signatures clearly correspond to separate periods in time and different online forums".
 An analysis of metadata of images posted by Q found that they were likely posted by someone in the Pacific Time Zone.

 By design, anonymous imageboards such as 4chan and 8chan obscure their posters' identities.
 Those who wish to prove a consistent identity between posts while remaining anonymous can use a tripcode, which associates a post with a unique digital signature for any poster who knows the password.
 There have been thousands of posts associated with a Q tripcode.
 The tripcode associated with Q has changed several times, creating uncertainty about the poster's continuous identity.
 Passwords on 8chan are also easy to crack, and the Q tripcode has been repeatedly compromised and used by people pretending to be Q. When 8chan returned as 8kun in November 2019 after several months of downtime, the Q posting on 8kun posted photos of a pen and notebook that had been pictured in earlier 8chan posts to show the continuation of the Q identity, and continued to use Q's 8chan tripcode.